WestVirgina/LIN3046_Project_Group06/README.md

 # LIN3046_Project_Group06

-Topic: Examining the common error in oral english of Hong Kong students: exploring the differences of /t/, /d/, and /id/
+Topic: Examining the common error in oral english of Hong Kong students: exploring the pronunciation differences of /t/, /d/, and /id/.